-You can find tons of funny stuff in the Marvel Universe Handbook.
+You can find tons of funny stuff in the Official Handbook of the Marvel Universe.
 Did you, for instance, know the following?

 Matt is not only blind, he apparently doesn’t actually hear all that well either.

 According to the MUH, his hearing threshhold is 7 dB.
-That of the average human is 0 dB in the most sensitive frequencies (though the MUH says it’s 20 dB, so go figure).
+That of the average human is 0 dB at 1,000 Hz, which sets the standard (but actually drops even lower at the sweet spot of human hearing).
+However, the OHOTMU says it’s 20 dB, so go figure).
 Why this has gone uncorrected for three editions of the MUH is beyond me.
 Maybe they got confused by the human hearing range being 20-20 000 Hz…

 Milla has white eyes?!